 Crosby/Tocchet

-Tocchet got his first crack at head coaching with the Tampa Bay Lightning several years before joining Pittsburgh’s staff and he eventually departed the Penguins in 2017 to lead the Arizona Coyotes.
-Three seasons (2022-25) at the helm of the Vancouver Canucks also followed his appointment as the Flyers’ coach.
+Tocchet got his first crack at head coaching with the Tampa Bay Lightning several years before joining Pittsburgh’s staff, and he eventually departed the Penguins in 2017 to lead the Arizona Coyotes.
+Three seasons (2022-25) at the helm of the Vancouver Canucks also preceded his appointment as the Flyers’ coach.

 But Tocchet looked back fondly on his coaching days with the Penguins and credited several figures he encountered with the organization — Jim Rutherford, Bill Guerin, Patrik Allvin, Tom Fitzgerald, Jacques Martin and Sullivan specifically — with helping him cut his teeth.